andr-ew/brds/README.md

 pattern start/length quantization
 - quantize to selected multiple of a bar. setting quant to 1+ will turn brds into a syncronous instrument
+- is smart about rounding down, so if the pattern ends late and there is no or very little information in the pattern, it will truncate down rather than up

 consider splitting alt into separate mix & scale pages, for more UI space
 - display truth tables or glyphs on grid for each mix mode